Can you use a VPN with your Amazon account?

-Amazon uses several criteria to determine if there is a violation of policies, for example, operating multiple Amazon accounts.
+Amazon has several criteria in place to determine if a policy violation has occurred, such as the operation of multiple Amazon accounts.

 It is also important to consider that some unscrupulous sellers use VPNs to either geo-spoof their location or to operate multiple accounts.

 If you login to your seller account with the same IP address as an account that has already been suspended, you may be banned because of the perceived link to the dubious seller.

 As long as you are not explicitly violating Amazon policies by operating multiple accounts, you may get away with using a VPN for the other reasons we mentioned – security, privacy, and geo-spoofing when traveling – even if you end up being assigned the same IP as another seller.